 // ... configure policies

-OrderablePolicyType - it is always positioned outermost automaticallycompositionOrder(listOf(..., OrderablePolicyType.RETRY, OrderablePolicyType.TIMEOUT, ...)) if you want per-attempt timeout.Aborts the operation after a configured duration. onTimeout runs only on actual timeouts.
+OrderablePolicyType - it is always positioned outermost automaticallycompositionOrder(...) accepts a subset: policy types not included are appended in the default ordercompositionOrder(listOf(..., OrderablePolicyType.RETRY, OrderablePolicyType.TIMEOUT, ...)) if you want per-attempt timeout.Aborts the operation after a configured duration. onTimeout runs only on actual timeouts.
 This is a single time limit for the block as wrapped by the policy (see Timeout vs Retry order).
 For a timeout per retry attempt, use Retry with perAttemptTimeout instead.

 val policy = resilient {